2017 PRESIDENT’S AWARD – NOMINATIONS NOW OPEN!

 The Australia ICOMOS President’s Award recognises the important contribution made by the active engagement of younger and/or early career professionals in the cultural heritage field.
 ICOMOS already acknowledges experienced heritage professionals with Honorary ICOMOS membership (both national and international).
-This initiative is to encourage those earlier on in their career (including non-ICOMOS members).
+This initiative is to encourage and recognise those earlier on in their career, including heritage practitioners who are not ICOMOS members.

 Note that the term ‘professional’ is taken to mean anyone who is engaged in a cultural heritage field (or is training to be engaged) as a qualified person.

 There are two categories for the President’s Award:

 1. A student / young / early career heritage practitioner who has made an outstanding contribution to a heritage project; and

 2. A trainee / apprentice or early career tradesperson who has made an outstanding contribution to a heritage project.